Louis IV, Holy Roman Emperor: Coronation as Holy Roman Emperor and conflict with the Pope

-After the reconciliation with the Habsburgs in 1326, Louis marched to Italy and was crowned King of Italy in Milan in 1327.
+After the reconciliation with the Habsburgs in 1326, Louis marched to Italy and was crowned with the Iron Crown as King of Italy in Milan on the Pentecost of 1327, with the intention of using his presence to undermine the Guelphs.
 Already in 1323, Louis had sent an army to Italy to protect Milan against the Kingdom of Naples, which was together with France the strongest ally of the papacy.
 But now the Lord of Milan Galeazzo I Visconti was deposed since he was suspected of conspiring with the pope.
+The Pope reacted against Louis with further measures, such as renouncing his honours as the Duke of Bavaria, and declaring him a heretic.
+In Papal correspondence, Louis is deridingly referred to as Ludovicus Bavarus (Louis the Bavarian).
+In doing so, he denied his every rank and title, but this did not prevent Louis from undergoing his Italienzug.
+Louis faced fewer adversities during his Italienzug than his predecessor Henry VII, as Louis did not enter Italy with the intentions of instituting wide-reaching installations of Imperial power.